Nico Hoerner Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the first-ranked team ERA among all MLB pitching staffs (3.74).
+- The Brewers' 3.73 team ERA is No. 1 among all MLB pitching staffs.

-- Brewers pitchers combine to rank 17th in baseball in home runs given up (193 total, 1.2 per game).
+- The Brewers rank 18th in baseball in home runs surrendered (195 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.